 Often, our clients ask us for help in hiring other contractors because they don't always know what they need or how much it should cost.
 That personal connection is what separates Trialogue from other more transactional freelance job search platforms.

-As experienced contractors dedicated to serving nonprofits, we understand the challenges in finding opportunities and are committed to making this service as affordable as possible, deducting our fees from the total project budget.
+As experienced contractors dedicated to serving nonprofits, we understand the challenges in finding opportunities and are committed to making this service as affordable as possible.

 Yes!
 We are eager for you to have the help you need.
 And we are happy to work out agreements based on your specific needs.